 With its high fiber content, adding hummus to your meals is a great way to boost your digestive health and help you feel full.
 Choose a high-fiber food to dip in your hummus, like carrots or broccoli, to make this snack option a win-win.

 Classic hummus provides 1.2g of protein per tablespoon.
 Want to up the protein punch?
-Mix in some cottage cheese, plain Greek yogurt or flavorless protein powder.
+Mix in some cottage cheese, plain Greek yogurt or a flavor-free protein powder, such as Organic Paleo Protein Powder from NaturesPlus.

 How to Make Hummus